8 months pregnant: symptoms and baby development

 You're bound to feel a bit clumsy around now if you haven't already, but don't worry!
 Pregnant women feel more clumsy as you're carrying a lot more weight, and your centre of gravity has changed.

-It's a lot easier to lose your balance due to this, and as your joints are loosening and your coordination reduces you might find yourself stumbling over your own feet a bit more, so it's important to remember to take it steady!
+It's a lot easier to lose your balance due to this, and as your joints are loosening and your coordination reduces, you might find yourself stumbling over your own feet.
+Take things slowly and steady.

 Dizziness

-Dizziness is also common to happen around now too.
+Dizziness is also common to happen around now the 8 month pregnancy mark.
 You could be feeling dizzy and light-headed from severe morning sickness, or it could be because of all the changes in your hormones.
-Try not to stand up so quickly, keep your blood sugar levels high and take your time when walking and standing up.
+Try not to stand up so quickly, keep your blood sugar levels high and take your time when standing up and walking.

 Breasts leaks